 Located on US 75/I-45, just outside of Huntsville, Texas, Sam is 67 feet tall plus a ten-foot, Texas sunset granite base, weighs in at about thirty tons and is visible for up to 6 and a half miles.

 TGAF: How did you originally begin working with ferrocement as an art medium?

 David: Well, in 1984, real estate tycoon Joe Russo came to me with an offer to create a large scale public sculpture in downtown Houston celebrating the musical arts.
-I developed a model for a piece that I then called “The Cello”, but was eventually titled "Virtuosso".
-An abstracted instrument and cellist that were to be about 36 feet tall.
+I developed a model for a piece that I then called “The Cello”, but was eventually titled “Virtuosso”.
+An abstracted instrument and cellist that was to be about 36 feet tall.
 Large, but appropriately scaled for the site among all the tall buildings.
 I considered a variety of different mediums…bronze would be wonderful, but that large a piece would present a host of significant casting problems.
 Wood could have been interesting, but hardly the right material for an outdoor sculpture in this climate.
 Stone, of course, could handle the elements and would look great…but the weight would be staggering.
 That’s when I realized that concrete could provide a way to work the equivalent of stone into a hollow, light weight form.
 And the more I researched the materials and techniques, the more engaged I became.
 It really is quite a remarkable medium.
 And while a lot of artists, not to mention art critics, may turn their nose up at it, I’ve never been one to abandon something wonderful just because it isn’t on someone else’s “approved” list.
 Like any other medium, whether it’s oils, bronze, steel, music or dance…it all comes down to what the artist does with it.

 “Virtuosso” by David Adickes